Skip to Content

 We have each picked a favorite spring break destination, and explained why we think you’ll love them too.

 Road trips are one of the biggest trends for travel, for obvious reasons.
-We’re all about visiting national parks for the wide open spaces, and spring is the best time to visit them for the mild weather and fewer crowds.
-(Read my post on 52 fun and hilarious car games to play).
+We’re all about visiting the best US national parks for the wide open spaces, and spring is the best time to visit them for the mild weather and fewer crowds.
+(Read my post on 52 fun and hilarious car games to play on the way!).

 But some of you will be flying with the family, so we’ve written this post filled with great tips and advice on how to have a stress-free flight with a toddler.